jointogetherhq/jointogether.online/index.markdown

 ## Brought to you by a team that cares about unions

-Join Together Co-operative is four technologists with a passion for the union movement, and a combined seven decades' experience delivering world class online web services.
+Join Together Co-operative is four technologists with a passion for the union movement, and a combined eight decades' experience delivering world class online web services.
 [Learn more about the team](/team).

 [![The Communication Workers Union]({{ site.url }}{{ site.baseurl }}/assets/images/cwu-logo.svg)](https://join.cwu.org)